 Colorectal Cancer

-Our journey to unravel the interplay between genome, metabolome, and microbiome in the diagnosis and prognosis of colorectal cancer started in 2017 with the application of a Marie Skłodowska-Curie Fellowship, that started in 2019.
+Our journey to the discovery of metabolomics diganostic biomarkers of colorectal cancer started in 2017 with the application of a Marie Skłodowska-Curie Fellowship, that started in 2019.
 Since then, we’ve lead seven projects for the discovery of biomarkers and their innovation process.
-Leading to a patent that is being prepared and will be filled before summer 2023 on two urine biomarkers of colorectal recurrence and metastasis.

 Created with BioRender.com